Skip to Main Content

 NCI EndRAD trial aims to minimize toxicity

 Riley Children’s, an experienced clinical trial partner with the NCI, the Children’s Oncology Group, the Early Phase Network and 10 other major research organizations, is well-known nationally for excellence in clinical trial coordination.
-The pediatric health system has an established, proven process for timely Institutional Review Board (IRB) and Scientific Review Committee (SRC) filings and is supported by a team of research specialists and research coordinators with years of experience in clinical research.
+The pediatric health system has an established, proven process for expedient Institutional Review Board (IRB) and Scientific Review Committee (SRC) approval and is supported by a team of research specialists and research coordinators with years of experience in clinical research.

 Related Programs & Departments

-• Pediatric Cancer & Blood Disorders
+• Pediatric Hematology & Oncology

 View all Featured Research